J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Data

 \section{Data}

 NGC\,1023 was observed in July 2017 through the DDT proposal 1600101 (P.I.
-Ana Chies Santos) using the JAST80 and T80Cam, a panoramic camera of 9.2k $\times$ 9.2k pixels that provides a $2\deg^2$ field of view (FoV) with a pixel scale of 0.55 arsec pix$^{-1}$ \citep{t80cam}.
+Ana Chies Santos) using JAST80 and T80Cam, a the panoramic camera of 9.2k $\times$ 9.2k pixels that provides a $2\deg^2$ field of view (FoV) with a pixel scale of 0.55 arcsec pix$^{-1}$ \citep{t80cam}.

 These data are not part of J-PLUS, but they were observed as part of the commissioning period to test the survey capabilities for extragalactic GC science.
-This galaxy was observed using all filters available at the JAST80 telescope, namely broad-bands $u$, $g$, $r$, $i$, $z$ and narrow-bands $J0378$, $J0395$, $J0410$, $J0430$, $J0515$, $J0660$, $J0861$.
+This galaxy was observed using all filters available at the JAST80 telescope, namely broad-bands $u$, $g$, $r$, $i$, $z$ and narrow--bands $J0378$, $J0395$, $J0410$, $J0430$, $J0515$, $J0660$, $J0861$.
+However, due to problems related to the calibration of the image referring to the $J0395$ band, we do not use this band in our work.
 The data are publicly available \footnote{\url{https://tacdata.cefca.es/application?id=101}}.
-The Full Width Half Maximum (FWHM) is presented in Table \ref{tab:seeing}, as well as the exposure times.
+The full width at half maximum (FWHM) is presented in Table \ref{tab:seeing}, as well as the exposure times.
 A color image of NGC\,1023 is presented in Figure \ref{fig:NGC1023}, built using the software Trilogy \citep{Coe2012}.

-In order to perform this study we crop the original wide-field images to a neighboring region of approximately 2 000 X 1 500 pixels ($\approx$ 0.1 square degree) around NGC\,1023 using IRAF \citep{iraf1993} tasks.
-The original images had a field of size 9 500 X 9 500 pixels ($\approx$ 2 square degrees).
+To perform this study we crop the original wide-field images to a smaller region of approximately 2 000 X 1 500 pixels ($\approx$ 0.1 $\deg^2$) around NGC\,1023 using IRAF \citep{iraf1993} tasks.

-The images have been reduced with the standard pipeline developed by the Data Processing and Archiving Unit (Unidad de Procesado y Archivo de Datos; hereafter UPAD) of CEFCA.
-In short, the process includes correction for bias, flat-field, fringing, handling contaminants (cosmic rays, satellite traces, calibrating astrometry and combining individual images of the same region into deeper images \citep[for further details see section 2.5 in][]{cenarro2019j}.
+The images have been reduced with the standard pipeline developed by the Data Processing and Archiving Unit (\textit{Unidad de Procesado y Archivo de Datos}; hereafter UPAD) of CEFCA.
+In short, the process includes a correction for bias, flat-field, fringing, handling contaminants (cosmic rays, satellite traces, calibrating astrometry, and combining individual images of the same region into deeper images \citep[for further details see section 2.5 in][]{cenarro2019j}.